 The oldest cold case in Ottawa is the case of Conner Sheehan, missing since December 1973.
 The photo of Sheehan is something to behold: a pipe, a cardigan, and hair so slicked back that you can almost smell the Brylcreem.
 It was probably an old photo even when he went missing, but it was the best someone had when he was reported missing in 1996.
 That’s right — 1996.
 Sheehan might be the most extreme case of delayed reporting in the annals of Ottawa policing.

 “Delayed reporting is not that uncommon,” says Reynolds when I ask about the 23-year time lag.
 “There can be a rift in the family.
 People aren’t talking to each other.
 People move around.
 Then one day someone realizes no one has spoken to cousin Bill in a few years.
 It happens.”

 There are two other cold cases from the ’70s.
-Winfried Thomas went missing in 1975 — no photo available.
+Winfried Thomas — born July 4, 1946 in Duisburg, Germany is 5’11” with green eyes — lived in Ottawa in his teens and went missing in Vancouver in 1979 (photos below).
 Frederick Seymour went missing in Marlborough, Ontario, in 1976 — again, no photo available.
 (Seymour is the only missing person with the distinction of being “presumed deceased” by Ottawa police.
 If he were alive today, he would be 103.)

 The oldest cases, and maybe this makes sense, are like heat mirages.
 Indeterminate.
 I continue to scan the list, looking for other patterns.